 We thought Maxwell’s Plum had the best dinner specials in all of Halifax.
 But there are many more out there for the taking, with dinner deals on different nights of the week.

-Bonus: Where to Stay in Halifax on a Budget:
+Where to Stay in Halifax for All Budgets:

 Accommodation in Halifax can get pricey.
 But this city still has some of the cheapest room rates among popular destinations in Canada.
 For perspective, take a look at average hotel rates for the top 15 most popular Canadian destinations and see how Halifax stacks up.